Skip to main content

 The Oklahoma Department of Corrections Medical Services Unit is committed to providing clinically appropriate, medically necessary, professional, efficient, and humane medical and dental care for offender patients.

 Medical Services provides medical care for inmates in Oklahoma Department of Corrections (ODOC) facilities, work centers, contract facilities, and ODOC inmates in contract county jail beds.
 An electronic health record system is in use at all ODOC facilities, allowing current access to electronic documentation of all medical services and consults provided.
 Quality and access to care is strongly emphasized and is measured by periodic facility audits by central office performance improvement nurse managers and by a performance improvement committee composed of ODOC professional medical staff.
 ODOC clinical-quality outcomes routinely exceed community benchmarks.
-The American Correctional Association accredits all of the medical services units along with their facilities.
+The American Correctional Association accredits all medical services units and their facilities.

 An internal ODOC utilization and review committee composed of ODOC physicians and staff monitors for efficient use of internal and external resources; including hospital days, emergency room visits, laboratory tests, and specialty care.
 All inmate patient deaths are reviewed internally by ODOC physicians’ mortality peer review and are also reviewed externally.